angeleanne-enriquez/SIT-AIReadingDiscussionAssistant/README.md

 > Stevens Pinnacle Research Program - Summer 2024

 ## Project Goal
-This project aims to assist online learning by having an AI tool generate text summaries, reading questions, and professional reading-based discussions.
-I developed an AI, Python application using Claude AI's API and implementing a modern GUI with CustomTkinter.
+This project aims to assist online learning for undergraduate/graduate students by having an AI tool generate text summaries, reading questions, and professional reading-based discussions; this may also be helpful for discussions in the professional industry when analyzing new business approaches.
+While I worked in a team of five, we were all tasked with developing individual programs except for the project lead, who oversaw our progress and provided us material to test with.
+On my end, I developed an AI, Python application using Claude AI's API and implementing a modern GUI with CustomTkinter.
 There, a user can upload their own text and ask for a summary, reading-based questions, or a discussion between different AI personas.
 To test this program, I used a tennis case study and ensured the results were appropriate for the task.
 I also contributed to a research paper, detailing my programming journey and how I overcame any obstacles.

 ## How to Use
 1. Download the Python program.